guoqiao/docker-comfyui/README.md

 # build docker image
 make build

-# run comfyui web server
+# run comfyui web server, GPU will be enabled in container if available
 make server

 # optional, attach to container to inspect